TrainWeb.org Facebook Page

 California Zephyr 5 7/4/2015

-I was in the left line by myself and after the conductor scanned my ticket, I used the cart to get my luggage to the 632 car and my sleeping car attendant Debbie helped me load my stuff on the train.
+I was in the left line by myself and after the conductor scanned my ticket, I used the cart to get my luggage to the 632 car and my sleeping car attendant Debbie helped me load my belongings on the train.
 I boarded this train in the 632 car and had room 6.
-This train had a consisit of Amtrak engines 131 and 112, baggage 1717, transition 39017, coaches 31017 (wrapped San Francisco Cable Car), 34002 and 34062, lounge 33038, dining car 38039 and sleepers 32031, 32064 and 32016.
+This train had a consist of Amtrak P42DCs 131 and 112, baggage 1717, transition 39017, coaches 31017 (wrapped San Francisco Cable Car), 34002 and 34062, lounge 33038, dining car 38039 and sleepers 32031, 32064 and 32016.
 I settled into my room then Debbie came and told me to go the dining car and see Grace.
 I did and was seated at a table having the flat iron steak which was excellent, with ice cream for dessert.
-Now sit back, relax and ride the California Zephyr across Illinois and Iowa until dark.

-The trip into Iowa.
-I finished the Norfolk Southern Museum story as I travelled across Iowa then watched the DVD of "Ronnie James Dio Holy Diver Live" before making my bed and calling it a night.
+The trip across Illinois and into Iowa.
+I finished the Norfolk Southern Museum travelogue while riding across Iowa then watched the DVD of "Ronnie James Dio Holy Diver Live" before making my bed and calling it a night.

 The San Francisco Cable Car coach.